-- support and supervise other staff administering or prompting medication and ensure that medication protocols are adhered to.
+- administer or prompting medication and ensure that medication protocols are adhered to.

-- support new staff and volunteers/those on placement to show them how your practice complies with the SSSC Codes of Practice.
+- support or buddy new staff and volunteers/those on placement to show them how your practice complies with the SSSC Codes of Practice.

 - have a collegiate approach, ask when you need support or guidance and team work with a diverse group of people.

 - manage and resolve conflict promptly and raise issues appropriately using the correct internal processes.

 - directly communicate with the families of the people we support as appropriate.

 - liaise with workers from other agencies when requested to do so by senior colleagues.